B83C/palevim/README.md

 #### Install signed add-on to Firefox

-Install it via the link in your AMO developer account (find your Vimperator's `Manage Status & Versions`).
+Install it via the link in your AMO developer account (find your PaleVim's `Manage Status & Versions`).
 The new UUID makes it a new add-on, so don't forget to disable the old version.